Michael Cannon-Brookes Sells 7,948 Shares of Atlassian Co. (NASDAQ:TEAM) Stock

 Atlassian Co.
-(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 7,948 shares of Atlassian stock in a transaction on Thursday, September 19th.
-The shares were sold at an average price of $163.56, for a total transaction of $1,299,974.88.
-Following the completion of the transaction, the chief executive officer now directly owns 55,636 shares of the company’s stock, valued at approximately $9,099,824.16.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 7,948 shares of the stock in a transaction on Monday, September 23rd.
+The stock was sold at an average price of $162.27, for a total value of $1,289,721.96.
+Following the completion of the transaction, the chief executive officer now directly owns 39,740 shares in the company, valued at $6,448,609.80.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.

 Michael Cannon-Brookes also recently made the following trade(s):